tess-jl/aws-developer-course/notes/13_AWS_Serverless_Lambda.md

 -why aliases used instead of versions?
 -done in the codeblock labeled **Code:** in template --> S3Key key has value that is the zip file and S3Bucket key has value that is the name of the bucket --> BOTH ARE PARAMS??

+--> LAMBDA LIKE A MIDDLEWARE?
+Lambda@Edge
+* website security and privacy
+* dynamic web app at the Edge
+* search engine optimization (SEO)
+* intelligently route across origins and data centers
+* bot mitigation at Edge (by filtering bad req)
+* RT image transformation
+* A/B testing
+* user auth
+* user tracking and analytics